Speaker

 Further, while the gradient flow slightly complicates perturbation theory, it has been shown that all gauge fields in the bulk are intrinsically renormalized.

-Focusing on massless fermion bilinears, we study correlation functions at positive flow time at leading and next-to-leading order in perturbation theory with $\bar{MS}$ subtraction.
-Through renormalization group equations, it is possible to match these correlators to lattice data at the hadronic scale,
+Focusing on massless fermion bilinears, we study correlation functions at positive flow time at leading and next-to-leading order in perturbation theory with

 with the goal of identifying an energy regime within which both agree.